-Part II: Provides conditions and provisions for the specific faculty-led program which has been proposed and serves as the agreement between GEO and the faculty leader.
-Faculty must sign Part II, provide initials where required, and return the signed copy to the appropriate GEO program coordinator before leading a GEO program.
+Part II: Provides conditions and provisions for the specific faculty-led program that has been proposed and serves as the agreement between GEO and the Faculty Director.
+Faculty must initial and sign where required, and return the signed copy to the appropriate GEO program coordinator before leading a GEO program.